layer5io/.github/profile/README.md

 <a href="https://meshery.io"><img src="https://github.com/layer5io/.github/blob/master/assets/meshery-logo.svg"
 style="margin:10px;" width="125px"
 alt="Meshery - Service Mesh Management Plane" align="left" /></a>
-<a href="https://meshery.io">Meshery</a> is a multi-service mesh management plane offering lifecycle management of more types of service meshes than any other tool available today.
-Meshery facilitates adopting, configuring, operating and managing performance of different service meshes and incorporates the collection and display of metrics from applications running on top of any service mesh.
+<a href="https://meshery.io">Meshery</a> is a cloud native management plane offering lifecycle management of more types of service meshes than any other tool available today.
+Meshery facilitates adopting, configuring, operating and managing performance of your cloud native infrastructure and incorporates the collection and display of metrics from applications running on top of any service mesh.
 <br />
 <br />
 <a href="https://github.com/meshery/meshery/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+org%3Ameshery" alt="Help wanted in Meshery">